 While I consider my current choices in my pantry and refrigerator, I am happy that many of the items I own have healthy ingredients.
 As a third-generation Italian American, I have children who adore all of the Italian recipes my mom has passed on to me.
 Although these meals do not always have a reputation for fitting with a healthier-eating plan, they have many advantages.
 Check out how the incredibly delicious Talia di Napoli pizzas can be considered a healthier-eating choice.

 Talia offers gluten-free pizzas, which are as tasty as ordinary options and certified by Coeliac UK.
-Their GF crust is made using a proprietary recipe, which includes deglutinated wheat-starch, buckwheat flour, and rice flour.
+Their GF crust is made using our proprietary recipe, which includes deglutinated wheat-starch, buckwheat flour, and rice flour.

 With an all-vegetarian selection, Talia pizzas do not contain any form of meat or meat byproducts.
 They are also currently developing a vegan pizza, slated to launch later this year.
 Our family enjoys the pizza as they are on vegetarian nights.
 We also like to add our own toppings, which include organic vegetables and lean meat to add nutrients.